jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 (4) Any bank account of the Authority must be operated only by cheque or other instrument signed by a member or an officer of the Authority who is authorised by the Authority to do so, and must be countersigned by another member or officer of the Authority who is authorised to do so.

 ### 11 Investment of money
-Without limiting the terms of any trust or endowment, any money held by, or on behalf of, the Authority and that is not immediately required for expenditure may be invested-
+Without limiting the terms of any trust or endowment, any money held by, or on behalf of, the Authority and that is not immediately required for expenditure may be invested—
   (a) in accordance with the provisions of the Trustee Act 1956 that relate to the investment of trust funds; or (b) in any other manner that the Authority, with the prior approval of the Board, may determine.